 However, Jeep is far less concerned with protecting their vehicles over time so much as providing a guarantee to cover any and all factory flaws.
 But these are rare to occur in the first few years of ownership, and when that manufacturer’s warranty expires it means that any future repairs will not be covered by Jeep.

-All this being said, Jeep does provide their vehicles’ powertrain system with one of the longest factory coverages in the U.S. auto industry.
+All this being said, Jeep does provide its vehicles’ powertrain system with one of the longest factory coverages in the U.S. auto industry.
 But the powertrain coverage only protects the major components of the vehicle such as the engine, transmission, and drive train.
-Endurance looked at Jeep’s manufacturer warranty and used it as the framework to create an extended protection plan for Jeep owners that can directly pick up where the original factory warranty left off.
+Endurance looked at Jeep’s manufacturer’s warranty and used it as the framework to create an extended protection plan for Jeep owners that can directly pick up where the original factory warranty left off.
 And without Jeep’s original warranty you will be paying out of pocket for the costs of any repair needed.